 How to Survive Memorial Day Weekend in Miami

 Memorial Day Weekend in Miami is a huge event.
-There are tons of Miami Memorial Day Weekend events going on from Thursday – to Monday.
+There are many Miami Memorial Day Weekend events from Thursday – to Monday.
 I’ve visited the city twice during MDW.
 I was in my twenties both times.
-If you’re in your twenties, you may want to visit Miami during Memorial Day Weekend with your friends.
-In today’s post, I share with you how to survive Memorial Day Weekend in Miami.
+If you’re in your twenties, visit Miami during Memorial Day Weekend with your friends.
+In today’s post, I share how to survive Memorial Day Weekend in Miami.

 Check out the city

 There is always something to do in Miami and the surrounding areas.
 Browsing the shops at the Lincoln Road Mall, walking down Collins Avenue, or even visiting the Tootsies are just a few.
 There are things to do on the beach and in the city.
-If you need a break from the mega crowds, you can take the quick drive north to Sunny Isles, Hollywood, or Fort Lauderdale.
-All three of those cities have nice beaches and fun things to do.
+You can drive north to Sunny Isles, Hollywood, or Fort Lauderdale if you need a break from the mega crowds.
+All three of those cities have lovely beaches and fun things to do.

 Be Patient

 People from all over the country will visit Memorial Day Weekend in Miami.
 With people staying as far as Sunny Isles Beach, Florida, you are guaranteed to see a lot of crowds and traffic.
 The lines to some of the bars will be longer than they are during Spring Break!
 If you go to the club during MDW weekend, leave early.
-For the most part, the people in the crowds are there just to have a good time.
+Mostly, the people in the crowds are there to have a good time.
 With anything, use common sense.
 Watch out for pickpockets and scammers.

 What’s the #1 hotel in Miami?
 Read reviews & find hotel deals on TripAdvisor!